 or send cheques made payable to the 'St George Foundation' to:

 St George Foundation, Haze-Lea, Hill Pound, Swanmore, Hants SO32 2UN (please write 'Ebola Crisis' on the back of the cheque).

-St George Foundation wins award from the president for outstanding support during the Ebola Crisis - check out the News page for more info.
+The St George Foundation wins an award from the president for outstanding support during the Ebola Crisis - check out the News page for more info.

 We have established a Small Business Initiative where we help families set up their own businesses in order to help support children that have been reunified with them.

 Our pilot intake of 30 families (all affected by Ebola) have now been trained in basic accounting, business skills and we have a range of occupations from growing cassavas to wood & charcoal selling to mechanics.

 We have selected the most vulnerable families, and are keen to extend the scheme wider after the successful pilot.
 It costs around £50 per family and most often than not will be for families with more than one child.